EnoughTea/dades/README.md

 - DevIL .NET Wrapper can only deal with flat textures and doesn't parallelize well.
 - DDSLib supports a fair amount of formats, but requires XNA.

-There must be a better loader in a C++ world, if you are into wrappers and interop.
+There could be a better DDS loader in a C++ world, if you are into wrappers and interop.

 ## Pros: ##

+- No need for XNA or unmanaged code.
 - Supports all texture types — regular flat textures, volume textures and cube-maps with 1–6 faces — and their arrays.
-- Supports a lot of formats.
+- Supports **a lot** of formats.
-- Deals with DDS reading mostly, so its pretty easy to use.
+- Deals with DDS reading mostly, so its pretty easy to learn and use, just write 1 line of code to read a DDS file.
-- Can do optional vertical flipping for OpenGL convenience.
+- Can do optional vertical flipping for OpenGL convenience, in case you don't want to flip UVs for some reason.
 - I prepared a short but comprehensive example of loading all texture types to OpenGL via OpenTK.

 ## Cons: ##

 - Cannot write DDS files.
-- Cannot load DDS data into a standard GDI+ Bitmap class, but should be pretty straightforward for "usual" formats.
-See *DadesOglExample/PixelFormatInfo.cs* for inspiration.
+- Cannot load DDS data into a standard GDI+ Bitmap class, but it should be straightforward to implement, at least for most formats.
+Check *DadesOglExample/PixelFormatInfo.cs* to see how DX formats correspond to usual pixel formats.
-- I was too lazy to do proper TDD, beware of bugs; also there is a possibility of bugs on big-endian systems.
+- I was too lazy to do proper TDD; also no guarantees for big-endian systems, needs testing.

 ## Usage ##